pccimarusti/TutoringWebpage/README.md

 - Projects section with live demos and GitHub links
 - Downloadable Resume
 - Certifications section with links to certification
+- Deployed with Microsoft Azure Static Web Apps with a custom domain

 ## 🔧 Installation
 1. Clone the repo: